wafibismail/exploring-csharp/games/README.md

 Digital prototypes adds the ability to see how the game feels

-# PAUSED AT PAGE 862 - BartokLayout class definition
+# PAUSED AT PAGE 864 - PLAYER CLASS IN BARTOK

 #### Other Books